edmundg/challenges/2-0/Instructions.md

 - If you wish you can create additional new methods but do not edit the main or Validate methods.
 - If the method has been updated correctly then it will print a message of "...Success" on the screen.

+_No using any libraries as that would be cheating!_

 __Good luck and happy coding!__